General terms and conditions

 The LCTO accepts orders, subject to availability, at its point of sale or on the webshop available at www.luxembourg-city.com.

 To purchase a ticket via the webshop the customer needs a valid email address and a credit card (VISA or MASTERCARD).
 As soon as payment is received via the webshop, the customer receives an order confirmation email as well as their electronic ticket (e-ticket) with the QR code in a subsequent email.
 The customer declares that they are legally entitled to purchase from the webshop.
 The customer ensures they are selecting the ticket categories that apply to them or to those people accompanying them (adults, students, senior citizens, children aged 4 to 12, children under 4).
-For discounted tickets, the LCTO, its guides or assistants in the casemates reserve the right to ask for a valid Identity document (e.g., student card) on the day of the guided tour/entrance to the casemates and to refuse access to the tour/casemates to any customer who cannot prove entitlement to the discounted price.
+For discounted tickets, the LCTO or its guides in the casemates reserve the right to ask for a valid Identity document (e.g., student card) on the day of the guided tour/entrance to the casemates and to refuse access to the tour/casemates to any customer who cannot prove entitlement to the discounted price.
 Children's tickets can only be selected in combination with one or more adult tickets.

 b.
 Terms of payment